What is hepatitis C?

 How is hepatitis C spread?

-HCV lives in the blood.
-Hepatitis C is spread when blood of someone with hepatitis C enters the body of another person.
-This can happen when people who inject drugs share needles, syringes, or other equipment with each other or when a healthcare worker accidentally gets stuck with a needle from a patient who has HCV in the blood.
-HCV can also be transmitted to the baby of an infected mother during delivery; it is not spread by breastfeeding.
+HCV lives in the blood and is spread when the blood of someone with HCV enters the body of someone who is not infected.
+This can happen when people who inject drugs share needles, syringes, or other equipment with each other or when a healthcare worker is accidentally stuck with a needle containing blood from a patient with hepatitis C. HCV can also be transmitted to the baby of an infected mother during delivery; it is not spread by breastfeeding.
 The risk of hepatitis C from sexual contact is believed to be low, but this risk is increased for those who have multiple sex partners, have a sexually transmitted disease, engage in rough sex, or are infected with HIV.
-HCV is not spread by sneezing, hugging, coughing, food or water, sharing eating utensils or drinking glasses, or casual contact.
+Less commonly, HCV can be spread from person to person by sharing personal items, such as razors and toothbrushes, or getting a body piercing or tattoo in an unregulated setting.
+HCV is not spread by hugging, coughing, sneezing, food or water, sharing eating utensils or drinking glasses, or casual contact.